Doreen-Onyango/zingiratech/README.md

 Impact Reporting: Monitor the environmental and economic benefits of recycling efforts.
 Policy Support: Provide data to help shape better e-waste management regulations.

-## Project Impact Goals

-Environmental Protection: Reduce pollution by ensuring safe disposal of hazardous e-waste materials.
-Resource Recovery: Reuse valuable components from discarded electronics.
-Economic Empowerment: Formalize the informal recycling sector to create sustainable jobs and income opportunities.
-Public Awareness: Educate citizens on responsible e-waste disposal and recycling practices.

 ## Getting Started

-Ensure you have Go installed in your machine, clone the repository and navigate to the project directory
+Ensure you have [Go](https://go.dev/doc/install) installed in your machine, clone the repository and navigate to the project directory

 ```bash
 git clone https://github.com/Doreen-Onyango/zingiratech
 cd zingiratech
 ```

-We have implemented github actions o automate our main, so you nit to initiatize the project module using the following
+We have implemented github actions to automate our main, so you need to initiatize the project module using the following:

 ```
 go mod init github.com/Doreen-Onyango/zingiratech
 ```
-Additionally you can build by doing the following.
+Additionally you can build by doing the following:

 ```
 cd backend